Skip to main content

 Prof Jim Bonham, chair of the laboratory subgroup, reported that the 6 English screening labs which can test for SMA are keen to take part in the ISE, but workload pressures will need to be factored in.
 Genetic labs have the technology to test for both SMN 1 deletion and SMN 2 copy numbers concurrently but their timescales for testing may be longer than the screening labs.

-Prof Bonham outlined the following 3 pathway options for the follow-up of SMN1 homozygous deletion results in the ISE:
+Prof Bonham outlined a number of pathway options for the follow-up of SMN1 homozygous deletion results in the ISE, including the following:

-1. SMN 1 deletion result triggers a referral to specialist clinical services and SMN 2 copy numbers are tested for at the specialist clinic appointment.
+• SMN 1 deletion result triggers a referral to specialist clinical services and SMN 2 copy numbers are tested for at the specialist clinic appointment

 The overriding pathway priority will be to ensure accurate results from both tests are available quickly so that: